spxp/spxp-crypto/README.md

 ## [spxp-crypto-sdk-V02](./spxp-crypto-sdk-V02)
 Version 0.2 of SPXP used plain JOSE for all cryptograhic operations and did not make any limitations in the use of JOSE.
-Hence implementations can freely chose what algorithm and encoding they use.
+Hence implementations can freely chose whatever algorithm and encoding to use.
 To provide this freedom, this implementation relies on Apache's CXF libraries.
-Since these libraries have a quite heavy footprint and version 0.2 is outdated anyway, we chose to remove this implementation from the SDK and provide it as an extra dependancy on top of the standard SDK.
+Since these libraries have a quite heavy footprint and version 0.2 is outdated anyway, we chose to remove this implementation from the SDK and provide it as an extra dependency on top of the standard SDK.

 ## [spxp-crypto-tools](./spxp-crypto-tools)
 This project provides a commandline application for the signing and encrypting